isomerpages/moe-yuyingsec/_co-curriculum/Uniformed Groups/Girls' Brigade.md

 Girls' Brigade
 ==============

-<b> Teachers-in-charge: </b>

-Ms Hannah Tan

-Mdm Esther Tay

-Miss Melanie Sim

-Miss Ershen Kaur

-<b> Leaders: </b>

-President - Ang Yee Ting Adrina

-Vice-President - Ng Tian Xuan Keena

-<b> Training Schedule: </b>

-Saturday: 0900 - 1300

 The Girls’ Brigade's mission is to develop each girl and officer to her fullest potential by equipping, empowering and enabling every girl to be a leader, and every officer to be a servant leader.
 The CCA serves as a platform for our girls to develop in character and hone their leadership skills through our purposeful GB sessions, and the annual camps and events organised for the girls.
-Our activities aim to nurture our girls to be adept educationally, spiritually, socially, as well as physically, preparing them to make a difference in society.
+Our activities aim to nurture our girls to be adept educationally, spiritually, socially, as well as physically, preparing them to make a difference in society.&nbsp;